Ancient Roman engineering: Aqueducts

-A thousand cubic metres (260,000 US gal) of water were brought into Rome by eleven different aqueducts each day.
+A million cubic metres (260,000,000 US gal) of water were brought into Rome by eleven different aqueducts each day.
 Per capita water usage in ancient Rome matched that of modern-day cities like New York City or modern Rome.
 Most water was for public use, such as baths and sewers.
 De aquaeductu is the definitive two-volume treatise on 1st-century aqueducts of Rome, written by Frontinus.

 The aqueducts could stretch from 10–100 km long, and typically descended from an elevation of 300 m above sea level at the source, to 100 m when they reached the reservoirs around the city.
 Roman engineers used inverted siphons to move water across a valley if they judged it impractical to build a raised aqueduct.
 The Roman legions were largely responsible for building the aqueducts.
 Maintenance was often done by slaves.

 The Romans were among the first civilizations to harness the power of water.
 They built some of the first watermills outside of Greece for grinding flour and spread the technology for constructing watermills throughout the Mediterranean region.
 A famous example occurs at Barbegal in southern France, where no fewer than 16 overshot mills built into the side of a hill were worked by a single aqueduct, the outlet from one feeding the mill below in a cascade.

 They were also skilled in mining, building aqueducts needed to supply equipment used in extracting metal ores, e.g. hydraulic mining, and the building of reservoirs to hold the water needed at the minehead.
 It is known that they were also capable of building and operating mining equipment such as crushing mills and dewatering machines.
 Large diameter vertical wheels of Roman vintage, for raising water, have been excavated from the Rio Tinto mines in Southwestern Spain.
 They were closely involved in exploiting gold resources such as those at Dolaucothi in south west Wales and in north-west Spain, a country where gold mining developed on a very large scale in the early part of the first century AD, such as at Las Medulas.